saitaiky/notebook/docs/docs/cloud-computing/aws/development/cloudformation.md

 ![termination-protection](/img/aws/development/cf/termination-protection.png)

-You cannot delete stacks that have termination protection enabled.
+You **cannot delete stacks that have termination protection enabled**.
 If you attempt to delete a stack with termination protection enabled, the deletion fails and the stack(including its status) remains unchanged.
   - Solution: Disable termination protection on the stack, then perform the delete operation again.

 This includes nested stacks whose root stacks have termination protection enabled.